input-output-hk/iohk-ops/docs/Daedalus-Installer-Update-Procedure.md

    and versions, and correspond to the same build as was approved for release by QA (if updating mainnet installers).

+6. The `installerHashes` and `installerSHA256` values should be present.

 These values will also be summarised in the file `wiki.md` within the work dir.

 **Important**: If an update proposal is made with the wrong `applicationVersion`, the update mechanism may fail and users will be required to intervene by manually installing an update.

+### When there is more than one build for the chosen revision

+Sometimes there can be multiple builds corresponding to a given Daedalus revision.

+In this case, `find-installers` will list the builds and then exit without downloading anything.
+You need to re-run the command with `--buildkite-build-num` or `--appveyor-build-num` arguments added.

 ## 3. (Optional) Sign installer files with GPG